-Countries that received category A or category B products in 2021 export control.
-The Regulations of 19 June 2013 No. 718 relating to the export of defence-related products, dual-use items, technology and services (Export Control Regulations) provide the operational legal framework for the Ministry's export control and licensing tasks.
-The Ministry of Foreign Affairs is in the process of revising the Regulations to strengthen control of knowledge transfer and define this more clearly.
+The Act of 18 December 1987 relating to control of the export of strategic goods, services, technology, etc. (Export Control Act) provides the legal authority for export control.
+The Regulations of 19 June 2013 No. 718 relating to the export of defence-related products, dual-use items, technology, and services (Export Control Regulations) provide the operational legal framework for the Ministry's export control and licensing tasks.
+The Ministry of Foreign Affairs is in the process of revising the Regulations to strengthen control of intangible technology transfer (ITT), i.e. the export of knowledge, expertise etc. pertaining to export controlled goods and technology, and define this more clearly.